$35,450

 Riverside County (Palm Springs) Jury Awards a Full Buyback of $35,450 Against Kia for Defective 2012 Sorrento under California Lemon Law

-Our clients, Marty A. and his wife Sandra, purchased a new 2012 KIA Sorrento as a present to each other.
+Our clients, the Plaintiffs, purchased a new 2012 KIA Sorrento as a present to each other.
 Unfortunately, the SUV turned out to be no gift.
 Within 5 months, the transmission failed.
 Leaking Fluid within the torque converter made the transmission irreparable, so KIA’s authorized repair facility elected to replace it with a reconditioned (previously used and “re-manufactured”) component.
-To Marty’s dismay, this was only the start of the problems with the Sorrento.
+To the Plaintiff’s dismay, this was only the start of the problems with the Sorrento.
 Over the next four years, the Sorrento had many other issues, including problems with the battery, power-steering, engine, and hatch struts, to name a few.
-Enough was enough when the engine failed completely, leaving Sandra stranded and terrified in the middle of the night when driving to an early work shift.
+Enough was enough when the engine failed completely, leaving the Plaintiff stranded and terrified in the middle of the night when driving to an early work shift.
 They sold the vehicle immediately to avoid putting their family in danger.

-After KIA’s refusal, Marty hired counsel.
-The case went to trial in the Palm Springs courthouse of the Riverside County Superior Court, where Marty and Sandra were represented by California Lemon Law trial attorneys Richard M. Wirtz and Jessica R. Underwood from Wirtz Law APC.
+After KIA’s refusal, the Plaintiff hired counsel.
+The case went to trial in the Palm Springs courthouse of the Riverside County Superior Court, where the Plaintiffs were represented by California Lemon Law trial attorneys Richard M. Wirtz and Jessica R. Underwood from Wirtz Law APC.
 After two weeks of trial, the Jury returned a verdict in favor their favor and awarded damages in the full amount they paid for the vehicle as provided for by the California Lemon Law, for a total judgment of $35,450.

 SHARE